valdojoao/MasterThesis/README.md

 7. Write the results to csv TabularData.csv

 ## Milestones
-The implemented algorithm was able to the Viola-Jones weakness such as:
+The implemented algorithm was able to overcome the Viola-Jones weakness such as:
 <br> Unable to detect faces that are rotated to a certain degree
  Fail when the faces are very dark while the background is relatively light
 <br> Fail on significantly occluded faces, if the eyes are occluded, the detector fails